KYC (know your customer)

 Financial institutions and other organizations should outline client acceptance policies that determine the types of customer or client profiles that present different levels of risk.

-For example, an individual looking to open a modest, basic checking or savings account may not pose too great a risk to the institution, so KYC requirements are likely to be less intensive than those for wealthy clients (or those with complex needs).
 A bank wouldn’t necessarily need to apply extremely rigorous or lengthy review processes for these accounts — and doing so might drive clients away in frustration.
 KYC automation — which we’ll cover a little later — expedites these processes without sacrificing accuracy.
 By contrast, though, if another client has a particularly high net worth or their source of their funds is unclear, the financial institution would be wise to take a deeper look at the client’s financial picture in order to understand the potential risks and how they may be mitigated.

 2. Customer identification programs